 For a growing number of organizations video interviewing has proven to be a great differentiator and a way to enhance one’s recruitment process, improve team collaboration, and build an employer brand.

 According to Universum’s Employer Branding NOW 2019 report, video interviewing remains a top tech choice for companies in 2019.
 58% of the World’s Most Attractive Employers (WMAEs) are already using the technology.
 While the adoption of video interview technology is increasing overall, it’s interesting to know what candidates and recruiters truly think about video interviews.

-Based on a rolling candidate survey since 2015 by RecRight and its pool of over 100,000 respondents, candidates truly embrace video interview in recruitment.
+Based on a rolling candidate survey since 2015 by RecRight and its pool of over 100,000 respondents, candidates truly embrace video interviews in recruitment.

-According to Candidate Survey 2020 candidates have a positive attitude towards the method.
+According to our Candidate Survey 2020, candidates have a positive attitude towards the method.

 82.4% of candidates are very or somewhat satisfied with video interviews as part of the recruitment process (see chart below).

 84% of candidates recommend video interviews as a recruitment method (see chart below).

 Here is some analysis, from direct questions to candidates, on how much time it takes to answer a video interview and how many retakes candidates perform on average per video question.

 Over half of the candidates spend less than 40 minutes to answer a video interview and over 20% did it under 20 minutes (see chart below).

 75% of candidates recorded less than 5 takes per video question and interestingly 12% nailed it with one go (see chart below).

 The case for conducting early phase interviews from the candidates' point of view is apparent.